PacktPublishing/Hands-on-Design-Patterns-and-Best-Practices-with-Julia/README.md

           [17fd2872] + Calculator v0.1.0 [`~/.julia/dev/Calculator`]
 ```

+* Page 54:
+The `subtypetree` function does not work when there is cycle in the type hierarchy.
+It is generally not a problem with the exception that the `Any` type is a subtype of itself.
+So, running `subtypetree(Any)` would get into an infinite loop.
+Please see [Chapter02/subtypetree2.jl](Chapter02/subtypetree2.jl) for a more robust version.

 * Page 219:
 The `vendor_id` of the `TripPayment` has the wrong type.
 It should be `Int` rather than `String`.